katzenpost/docs/drafts/mix_plugin_subscription.rst

 Subscription IDs on the client side are chosen by the client application and are long-lived.

-* Client application sends to katzenpost client:
+* Client application interacts with katzenpost client library:

-  - subscribe(server_address, subscription_id, spool_id, last_app_message_id)
+  - subscribe(provider_name, service_name, subscription_id, spool_id, last_app_message_id)

+FIXME: describe how this interaction results in network interaction.
+This is frustratingly vague.

-* Katzenpost client sends to client application:
+* Katzenpost client library interacts with client application:

   - new_messages(subscription_id, app_messages)
   - error(subscription_id, error_type)

 Server-side
 -----------

 Subscription IDs on the server side are chosen by the katzenpost server, and are short-lived.

-* Katzenpost server sends to server application:
+* Katzenpost server sends to server application plugin:

-  - subscribe(subscription_id, spool_id, last_message_id)
+  - subscribe(server_subscription_id, spool_id, last_message_id)
-  - unsubscribe(subscription_id)
+  - unsubscribe(server_subscription_id)

-* Server application sends to katzenpost server:
+* Server application plugin sends to katzenpost server:

-  - new_messages(subscription_id, app_messages)
+  - new_messages(server_subscription_id, app_messages)
   - error(subscription_id, error_type)

 5. Mixnet commands sent between katzenpost client and server
 ============================================================

-These commands are sent between the katzenpost client and server (aka Provider) via mixnet messages.
+These commands are serialized and sent between the katzenpost client and server (aka Provider) via Sphinx packet encapsulation.

+FIXME: The client's mixnet message to the server is actually a Sphinx packet whose last hop would contain the "subscribe" command defined above, encapsulating the subscription identifier.
+Correct?

 * Katzenpost client to katzenpost server